 The 9 key attributes include:

 People focused: the first and most important premise of any organisation.
 If it doesn’t support the ‘people’ both internally and externally, then what is it for?
 This can be said of every decision made within a company, regardless of its scale.

 Purpose led: What is the greater purpose?
 Does it support the people and the wider communities it services?
 How far does it reach?
 What is the underlying why?
 Establishing purpose and what it means is a big part of any organisation of the future.

-Systemically impactful: every person is part of any system they spend time in and has essential influence.
+Systemically impactful: every individual forms a key part of a bigger picture plan within the organisation.
+This plan cannot be achieved without quality interactions between people in teams.
 Conscious commitment to discussions, decisions, interactions with others and simply leading from who we are directly impacts people, teams, the organisation and beyond.

 Cohesive in decision making and accountability: Teams that work effectively together experience more unified and harmonious processes, which has its greater impact on a systemic level.

-Networked through teams and shared responsibility: sharing ideas, cross-pollinating processes and leveraging people’s unique contributions throughout an organisation cultivates better decisions, healthier workplaces, relational responsibility and sustainable growth.
+Networked through teams and shared responsibility: sharing ideas, cross-pollinating processes across teams and leveraging people’s unique contributions throughout the organisation cultivates better decisions, healthier workplaces, relational responsibility and sustainable growth.

 Adaptive: Adaptability opens us up to new understanding, awareness and potential.
 Being open to possibilities, curious about others’ perspectives, having the ability to shift our own and integrate this into everyday working life is vital for a cohesive and harmonious team environment.